CK Travels

 This post may contain affiliate links to tours and hotels.
 These help us earn a small commission at no additional charge to you.

-The Cameron Highlands are situated over 5,000 feet above sea level on the main mountain range of Malaysia and is famously known for it’s nature based tourist attractions and many lush green tea plantations (70% of all the country’s tea is produced here).
+Situated over 5,000 feet above sea level on Malaysia’s main mountain range, Cameron Highlands and is known for its nature based tourist attractions (there are SO many things to do in Cameron Highlands) and many gorgeous green tea plantations (70% of all the country’s tea is produced here).

-Here is our ultimate guide to the best Cameron Highlands attractions and our top travel tips.
+From awesome afternoon teas to tranquil temples, here is our ultimate guide to the best Cameron Highlands attractions and things to do in 2024

 If possible make sure you avoid visiting the Cameron Highlands during weekends and school/national holidays – many locals flock here to escape the heat from the cities, and attractions become very hard to reach due to huge traffic jams.